xumed001/Tweet_Stock_Analysis/README.md

   The database utilized was PostgresSQL with pgadmin 4.
 Data collected from Kaggle and Yahoo Finance were cleaned during the pre-processing stages with `pandas` and brought into our environment.
 5 Ticker tables were brought into our database, 1 for each ticker, and further consolidated to form our master table data.
 Postgres database was then connected our our machine learning ipynb file for further analysis for prediction and accuracy.

   ### Machine Learning
-  SciKitLearn and Tensorflow is the ML library utilized.
-Machine Learning models utilized were `Linear Regression`, `Logistic Regression`, and `Artifical Neural Network`.
+  SciKitLearn and Tensorflow were the ML library utilized for this Project.
+The three Machine Learning models utilized were `Linear Regression`, `Logistic Regression`, and `Artifical Neural Network`.

   ### Dashboard and Analysis